 I would be remiss if I didn't point out that gunpowder developed into a general purpose explosive.
 Arriving sometime after 1250, firearms developed relatively quickly into projectile weapons but saw other uses as well.
 Black powder was used in civil engineering (mining, canal building, etc.), but proved especially dangerous due to the inconsistency of the powder and the lack of reliable fuses.
 Besiegers also used the explosive mixture to great effect.
 The most famous of these for us now are petards, which come to us with the phrase "he was hoisted by his own petard" as in "he was foiled by his own plan".
 But, like our contemporary association with the word firearms, the most common weapons to make use of fire were guns.

 During the early centuries of gunpowder use, siege engineers favored cast bronze cannons.
 Leaders preferred forged or cast iron guns for their economical price.
 Metallurgical processes of the period meant that it was easier to cast bronze (or much more expensive brass), than iron.
 The pliability of bronze also made it easier to notice when a bronze cannon had undergone too much stress due to a large bulge that would form.
 Iron cannons tended to just explode due to their brittleness (this tends to be the reason why the operators preferred bronze guns).
 Although generally stronger as a metal, iron metallurgy and refining processes slacked behind bronze.
 The picture in de Milemete's depiction is a cast piece, probably of bronze or brass (due to the color).
 Forged iron cannon consisted of a tube (often of wood covered in metal slats) held together by rings of iron.
-This lead to the idea of a gun barrel since the weapons originally resembled barrels (a cylinder of wood slats held together by iron rings).

 The Part That's Supposed to Hurt People